gokrazy/rsync/README.md

 * Making `gokr-rsync` chroot (and/or Linux mount namespaces when available?) into the destination directory to reduce chances of accidental file system manipulation in case of bugs.
-* Making `gokr-rsyncd` also implement an rsync receiver, so that it can accept files.
 * Merging `gokr-rsyncd` and `gokr-rsync` into a single binary.

 This project accepts contributions as time permits to merge them (best effort).